tobek/headsoak/notes.md

 ### todo before jello launch

 - 90% width tags?
-- deal with textarea height
-- do re-sort when you select same sort option
 - splash page with a tiny bit of info and demo
   - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
-- nutmeg name on login screen
 - init config and pull it on refresh. also necessary so that even if they delete all notes and tags, something exists in users/simplelogin:x, so that they don't get the firstInit() again
 - mention in firstInit() notes something about if you're interested then... or if you want to help out
+- replace nutmeg icon with mag glass? where should nutmeg icon go?

 ### todo next